 What was not planned for, however, was the additional attendance of 600 enterprising East Germans who had been on their summer holidays in Hungary, had heard about the event and had decided to seize their opportunity to escape to the West.
 The border guards turned a blind eye to this and their “Republikflucht” had been successful.

 And what of the “230km/h Trabant” in the title?
-These little two-stroke cars, manufactured by VEB Sachsenring in Zwickau, were ubiquitous in East Germany.
-They were the vehicles that East German families drove in to Hungary in their attempts at escaping, that were left abandoned on the streets of Prague as their owners crammed into the West German Embassy, and that smokily and noisily inched across the Berlin Wall when it was first opened on that landmark night in November 1989.
-As a result, Trabants became one of the most instantly-recognisable symbols of the events of 1989, and so it’s entirely appropriate that one is included in this design.
-The irony is that a vehicle that struggled to hit 100km/h in real life can now be “seen” flashing through the German countryside at well over double that!
+These little two-stroke cars, manufactured by VEB Sachsenring in Zwickau, were ubiquitous in East Germany, and indeed through other countries behind the Iron Curtain; they are still particularly present in Hungary.
+But they were also the vehicles that East German families drove in to Hungary in their attempts at escaping, that were left abandoned on the streets of Prague as their owners crammed into the West German Embassy, and that smokily and noisily inched across the Berlin Wall when it was first opened on that landmark night in November 1989.
+As a result, Trabants became one of the most instantly-recognisable symbols of the events of 1989, and so it’s entirely appropriate that one was included in this design.
+The irony was that a vehicle that struggled to hit 100km/h in real life could be “seen” flashing through the German countryside at well over double that!

 182 509, Stuttgart Hbf, 05/05/17 (JW)

-So, where is the best place to see the “Pan-European Picnic” loco?
-As a Dispolok machine, it lives a somewhat nomadic existence, but since it gained its special livery it has worked predominantly for DB (both on regional passenger services for DB Regio, and on Intercity expresses for DB Fernverkehr) but, since January 2017, it has been hired to the Swedish firm of Hector Rail.
+As a Dispolok machine, the “Pan-European Picnic” loco lived a somewhat nomadic existence, but since it gained its special livery it worked predominantly for DB (both on regional passenger services for DB Regio, and on Intercity expresses for DB Fernverkehr) and, from January 2017, it was hired to the Swedish firm of Hector Rail.

 Although Hector Rail is based in Sweden, 182 509 is as yet only passed for use in Germany and Austria.
-As well as a number of freight flows across the former, Hector Rail have the contract to provide motive power for the crowd-funded open-access train operator Locomore, which have operated a Stuttgart to Berlin and return passenger service since December 2016.
-Although 182 517 has worked the lion’s share of these trains to date, 182 509 did have a stint of a several days working this in May 2017, which is when the photos in this article were taken.
+As well as a number of freight flows across the former, Hector Rail held the contract to provide motive power for the crowd-funded open-access train operator Locomore, which operated a Stuttgart to Berlin and return passenger service between December 2016 and May 2017 (this is now part of the Flixtrain operation).
+Although 182 517 worked the lion’s share of these trains, 182 509 did have a stint of a several days working this in May 2017, which is when the photos in this article were taken.